-10. Will the Medicare Savings Program fall under the "classic" Medicaid eligibility?
+10. Does the Medicare Savings Program fall under the "classic" Medicaid eligibility?

 Yes.
-The Medicare Savings Program will fall under "classic" Medicaid and the rules will remain unchanged.
+The Medicare Savings Program falls under "classic" Medicaid and the rules remain unchanged.

-The use of MAGI methodology will begin on October 1, 2013 for children, pregnant women and families.
-Coverage for the newly eligible group will begin on January 1, 2014.
+The use of MAGI methodology began on October 1, 2013 for children, pregnant women and families.
+Coverage for the newly eligible adult group began on January 1, 2014.